 Our Procurement Procedures provide detailed guidance on the standard routes we will use for the majority of our procurements and explain the route selection process.
-The association will maintain sufficient skills and resources within our Senior Management to design and deliver our procurements in-house, but may use external Frameworks where there is a clear VfM benefit in doing so, and these have been procured in a manner which aligns with our strategy i.e. using procurement processes that are sustainable and transparent, providing opportunities to local SMEs and Social Enterprises, providing excellent value for money, and will meet the objectives of our three year Business Plan.
+The Association will maintain sufficient skills and resources within our Senior Management to design and deliver our procurements in-house, but may use external Frameworks where there is a clear VfM benefit in doing so, and these have been procured in a manner which aligns with our strategy i.e. using procurement processes that are sustainable and transparent, providing opportunities to local SMEs and Social Enterprises, providing excellent value for money, and will meet the objectives of our current Business Plan.

-We aim to ensure that through procurement, we can deliver benefits to our local communities, and provide opportunities which improve the local economy, no matter which procurement route is selected.
-Our Community Benefits approach will state minimum requirements which are proportionate to the contract value, but will allow scope for variation and innovation to be negotiated with successful suppliers.
+We aim to ensure that through procurement, we can deliver benefits to our local communities, and improve the local social, environmental, and economic opportunities, no matter which procurement route is selected.
+Our Community Benefits approach states minimum requirements for benefits to be delivered, which are proportionate to the contract value, but allows scope for variation and innovation to be negotiated with successful suppliers.

-In line with the association's values, our aim is to place our contracts with suppliers who operate with integrity and social responsibility.
+In line with the Association's values, our aim is to place our contracts with suppliers who operate with integrity and social responsibility.
 Our pre-selection processes will be designed to consider potential suppliers in the round, including their track record of legal and financial diligence, employment practices, and commitment to meeting environmental and social responsibilities.